gocklkatz/kcna_prep/docs/3_Kubernetes_Fundamentals.md

 - **sched**: kube-scheduler. control plane process. static pod. determines valid nodes according to contraints and resources

 - **k-proxy**: kube-proxy. runs as a DaemonSet on every instance in the cluster. normal pod, not static pod. configures TCP/UDP and SCTP forwarding.

+- **coredns**: CoreDNS is a Kubernetes Deployment

+- **c-m**: Controller Manager. controllers are control loops that monitor the state of your cluster. controllers will make or request changes as required. replication controller, node controller, deployment controller

+- **c-c-m**: Cloud-Controller-Manager.
+Normally found in public cloud kubernetes offerings. bridge cloud provider functionality to kubernetes.
+LoadBalancer service: use of lb in k8s results in cloud provided load balancer.

 ### Kubernetes Pods